xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

-Striving to replicate modern administration practices, this post focuses on laying the groundwork for a fully automated home lab deployment.
-Early on in the series, there will be a focus on Proxmox, Terraform, and Ansible.
+Taking a bite out of modern administration with IaC, virtualization, and Windows administration.
+This will be laying the groundwork for a homelab to do all the things.
 ---
 6/30/2025
 ---